-Insurance payables and other payables are recognised when due and measured on initial recognition at the fair value of the consideration received less directly attributable transaction costs.
+Insurance payables and other payables are recognised when due and measured on initial recognition at the fair value less directly attributable transaction costs.
 Subsequent to initial recognition, they are measured at amortised cost using the effective yield method.

 (w) Cash and cash equivalents